 Previous 2012/2013 workshops and events:

-February 14th, Valentine’s Partner Yoga (with Live Music), Blissful Spirits, Albuquerque, NM
+February 14th, Connecting Hearts and Souls, A partner yoga workshop (with Live Music), Blissful Spirits, Albuquerque, NM

 October 19th, 2012, Mountainside Fitness, Peoria, AZ